vansdardy/UBC-Note-Collections/README.md

     |FREN 202|Elementary French II|3|
     |FREN 301|Intermediate French I|3|
     |FREN 302|Intermediate French II|3|
+    In this school year, I had the opportunity to go on exchange to ETH Z\"urich for the first semester, hence the ECTS credits shown below.
+The German course was taken at the next door Universit\"at Z\"urich.
+However, I did get into a very bad mental state during the stay in Switzerland and after I returned to UBC.
+Luckily, at the time of writing this, I am doing better already.
+Thus, you may notice a lack of organized notes for this year's content except for the quantum physics course.
+That one, I really put a lot of effort, and should be preserved here.
+I am, however, going to slowly (I mean probably years) put together the notes for my ETHZ exchange, because they really are good courses, but I have yet been unable to understand them to a level up to which I can organize the notes.
+So, wish me luck.
+- Year 4 (TBD)

 This list and course notes will update after each term ends (around December, April, and August).